Apple MacBook Pro 15 Inch Mid 2017 - Digital Trends | Digital Trends

-MacBooks are usually quite expensive at Apple, but with this deal at B&H you can grab a 15-inch model for over $500 cheaper than the usual price.
+MacBooks are usually quite expensive at Apple, but with this deal at Adorama you can grab a 15-inch model with an Intel Core i7 and 16GB of RAM for $750 less than the usual price.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.